div150283/TechPathawaysProgram/Week5Assignment.md

 ![](https://github.com/div150283/TechPathawaysProgramModule1/blob/main/Week%205%20Assignment/Images/greentaxiparquet.png)

+The python code for reading a parquet file and then generating the descriptive summary of the dataframe:

+import pyspark
+import sys
+from pyspark.sql import SparkSession spark = SparkSession.builder \
+.appName("Green Taxi Data") \
+.getOrCreate()
+greentaxi_df = spark.read.parquet("gs://nycgreentaxibucket/greentaxi.parquet")
+#Descriptive summary
+greentaxi_df.describe().show()

+Output is as mentioned:

 4. Integrate the above jobs into a data pipeline, the job flow is important so step 2 should precede step 3 in the data pipeline https://cloud.google.com/solutions/building-production-ready-data-pipelines-using-dataflow-overview